ISC 12th Syllabus

 3. Management

-Management: Meaning, objectives and characteristics of management.
+Management: Meaning, objectives and characteristics

 Nature of Management - Science, Art and Profession.